 A NABERS rating is lodged with the National Administrator one day before the lodgement due date (120 days from the end of the rating period).
-Depending on how quickly the Assessor responds to clarifications, the rating will either be valid for 365 days from the date of certification or 365 days from the end of the rating period.
+The National Administrator takes 7 calendar days to complete quality assurance checks, and the Assessor takes 6 calendar days to respond to queries that arose from the quality assurance checks.
+The rating will be valid for 485 days from the end of the rating period: see Figure C.2.2.